aruder77/applitude/index.md

 * Open the `.applitude` file.
 * Make sure the code was generated by checking files are present in the `Generated` folder (if not, try cleaning/building).
 * You need to add the applitude runtime to the project folder.
 The wizard does not do this automatically because the setup varies.
 The generated Xcode project expects to see `libs/applitude/runtime/...` in the project folder.
 The easiest way is to copy the full applitude folder to `libs/` in your project.
-Alternatively, if you're using git to version your project, I recommend to use a submodule to setup your project like this:
+Alternatively, if you're using git to version your project, I recommend to use a submodule, for example:

 		cd <project_folder>
 		git init